What I Need to Know

 The City of Canterbury Bankstown continually works in partnership with local youth organisations to deliver drug and alcohol education to at risk young people, in a manner that's suited to them and that will hopefully be well understood.

-In 2017, Council partnered with Youth Off the Streets Bankstown and other local youth organisations to deliver the My Life My Choice conference.
-This conference covered topics of drug, alcohol and mental health to students in years 10 to 12.
+Council partnered with Youth Off the Streets Bankstown and other local youth organisations to deliver the My Life My Choice Conference.
+This conference covers topics of drug, alcohol and mental health to students in years 10 to 12.
 It provided a safe platform for students to discuss the effects of risky behaviour and how to look out for their peers.

 For more information, contact Councils Community Safety and Crime Prevention Officer on 9707 9471.